SEMICeu/semic_pledges/UserGuide/Venv.md

 .venv\Scripts\activate
 ```

-This is what that terminal window should look like after the activation command:
+After this activation command, the terminal window should look like that:
 ```
 PS <path of current directory> .venv\Scripts\activate